HunterEller/Draft/README.md

 ==============
 EEG Prosthetic is an interesting bridge to the divide of possible and plausible.

+An EEG tracks and records brain activity using electrodes that are placed on the scalp.

-Here is a small snippit of the code I've written for the arm.
+Here is a small snippit of the code that has been written for the arm.

 ![](https://github.com/HunterEller/EEG-Prosthetic/blob/master/Images/Capture.PNG)

 Features
 --------

--Ability to read brainwaves.
+* Deciphers whether the wearer is concentrating or not.

--Functionality of ability to grip without arm or use of arm.
+* Functionality of ability to grip without arm or use of arm.

--General arm movements for impaired with brain activation.
+* General arm movements for impaired people with output from the EEG.

 Installation
 ------------

-Installation of the current code can be downloaded by following the source link and the main software will be under the headset library.
+Installation of the current code can be downloaded by following the source link.
+[Source](https://github.com/HunterEller/EEG-Prosthetic "Source")

+The main software will be under the headset library.

 Instructions
 ------------

-1. Put the headset on your head with electrodes lining the sides of your head above your ears and a singular electrode on the front left side of your forehead.
+1. Put the headset on your head.

+* Electrodes should be lining the sides of your head above your ears and a singular electrode on the front left side of your forehead.

-2. Turn on the headset then turn on the arduino and the library will load.
+2. Turn on the headset.

+3. Turn on the arduino and the library will load.

-3. Try to concentrate and the prosthetic will intuitively close on it's own just from your brain power!
+4. Try concentreting by doing math or antoher stimulating activity.

 Contribute
 ----------